 - In a cast-iron skillet over medium heat, heat about 2 tablespoons of oil.
 Add potatoes and cook, stirring occasionally, for about 5 to 6 minutes or until tender and slightly browned.
 With a slotted spoon, remove from pan and drain on paper towels.

 - In the skillet, add sausage and cook, stirring occasionally.
 When meat starts to change color, add onions and continue to cook until onions are limp and sausage is cooked through.
-Add peppers and continue to cook until tender yet crisp.
+Add sweet peppers and continue to cook until tender yet crisp.
 Return potatoes to skillet, stirring to combine.
 Add spinach and cook until just wilted.
 Season with salt and pepper to taste.

 Sausage and Spinach Spanish Frittata